 1. Length of ownership

 How long have you owned the prope rty?
-1 year 11 months
+30

 2. Council tax

 Which Council Tax band is your prop erty in? Е

 3. Parking

-What are the arrangements for parking (Please tick all that apply)
+What are the arrangements for parki (Please tick all that apply) • Garage ng at your property?
+Yes

-Garage Yes

 Allocated parking space No

-• Driveway Yes
+Driveway Yes

 Shared parking No

 On street Yes

 Resident permit No

 Metered Parking No

 Other (please specify):

 4. Conservation area

+Conservation area

-Is your property in a designated Con special architectural or historical into which it is desirable to preserve or e erest, the character or appea ea of No erance of
+Is your property in a designated Con special architectural or historical int which it is desirable to preserve or e erest, the character or appear a of Don't know